leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 During this time, our team will work on the conception, the development and the construction of the fresco support.

 ## Fresco support

+## Technology used

+We chose to use a machine to achieve the right combination with the rubik's cube to end up with the right faces for the fresco.
+We made an algorithm in Python to find the combination with the least moves for each rubik's cube.

+Our machine is made with Lego's programmable robot kit NXT 2.0.
+The program used to run our machine is made with a specific language made by Lego.

+On average, to do a single rubik's cube it takes 30 seconds.
+By calculating the time it might takes around 25 hours, thus only considering only our machine is doing the cube and only one is used.